 Joining as a volunteer at Daw House Hospice over 10 years ago, Maureen was approached to assist with fundraising activities that led to a Board appointment shortly after.
 She served as Deputy Chair for six years on the Board and is in her third term as Chair of the Laurel Palliative Care Foundation (formerly the Daw House Hospice Foundation).
-Maureen has found her involvement at all levels of the journey, extremely fulfilling and over the years has seen great growth and support to patients and families within the Hospice and Southern Adelaide Palliative Services.
+Maureen has found her involvement at all levels of the journey extremely fulfilling, and over the years has seen great growth and support to patients and families within the Hospice and Southern Adelaide Palliative Services.

-Director – SAPS
+Service Director – SAPS

 Retired Manager – SAPS Research Unit

 Aine is the now retired Manager of the SAPS Research Unit where research programs are designed to improve outcomes for both patients needing palliative care and their family caregivers.
 Programs include symptom management, clinical drug trials, psycho-social care, service delivery evaluation, and family caregiver support.
 The unit collaborates with groups and individual researchers across Europe, specifically Scotland, England, Italy, Demark, Germany, Norway and Switzerland, along with the USA and Canada.
 Investigators hope this collaborative approach will boost the amount of international multi-centre studies in palliative care and initiate and develop evidence-based guidelines for palliative care practice.
 Aine brings to the Board an extensive background working in Nursing Education and Administration in both the public and private sectors and more recently a diverse range of complementary therapies.